 - The Six Core Strategies to Reduce the Use of Seclusion & Restraint

-Highlights of outcomes during the first year of the program:
+Highlights of outcomes during the first year of the initiative:

 ~As reported by RTC staff: